Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 This confidence building activity involves two parts.

-Firstly, your teenager will make a list of 3-5 positive goals that you want to achieve.
+Firstly, your teenager will make a list of 3-5 positive goals that they want to achieve.

-Setting goals and will give them a sense of purpose.
+Setting goals will give them a sense of purpose.

 A sense of purpose will in turn offer them a more optimistic outlook on their future.
-When thinking of these goals, it is useful to remember to make them SMART.
+When thinking of these goals, it is useful to remember to make them SMART goals.

 SMART Goals Are…

-R– Relevant: Your teen’s goals should align with theirr values and long-term objectives.
+RRelevant: Your teen’s goals should align with their values and long-term objectives.

 Sticking to SMART goals will help to ensure your teenager’s goals can and will be achieved.
 This is essential when they are working on their self-esteem and confidence.